-Bluedot, an award-winning weekend of discovery at the grounds of the Jodrell Bank deep space observatory, brings together music, science, arts, culture and the exploration of space to inspire the scientists of the future.
-Attending this festival gave us Grantham Scholars the unique opportunity to reach out and engage with a demographically diverse audience.
-This year about 10,000 people attended the festival to see musicians, comedians and leading thinkers and scientists.
-Headlining bands included the Flaming Lips, Future Islands and the Chemical Brothers.
+This year about 10,000 people attended.
+Headlining bands included the Flaming Lips and the Chemical Brothers.
 Casetteboy and Rob Kemp were among the comedy offerings.
-For the science enthusiasts, there were talks throughout the weekend by Richard Dawkins, Jim Al-Khalili, Tim O’Brien, the Jodrell Bank scientists and our very own Professor Martin Mayfield from the University of Sheffield who was speaking on the future of cities.
+For science enthusiasts, there were talks by Richard Dawkins, Jim Al-Khalili, Tim O’Brien, the Jodrell Bank scientists and our very own Professor Martin Mayfield from the University of Sheffield.

 Close to a large model globe, the science and engineering exhibits were located at the Planet Field.
-Our team of Scholars consisting of Ling Min Tan, Jonathan Sykes and Saeed Wazed were joined by fellow PhD Said Munir, 4th year MEng student Qianqian Li who volunteered to assist us with the demonstrations.
+Our team was joined by fellow PhD Said Munir and MEng student Qianqian Li who volunteered to assist us with the demonstrations.
 Last but not the least, we were supported by the Chief Technical Officer and the man behind the construction of the MOBIUS van, Steve Jubb.
-The event also gave us the opportunity to communicate with fellow exhibitors and organisers from University College London and the University of Manchester.

-Presently the MOBIUS van is kitted with environment monitoring equipment such as air quality monitors, particulate monitoring systems, gas monitors and weather stations.
-The van is also equipped with a 9m long mast for air quality monitoring up to three storeys high.
-At the Bluedot festival we monitored gasses including carbon monoxide, ozone and nitrous oxides; particulate matter ranging from 1 micron to 10 microns; and weather including humidity, pressure, temperature, wind speed and rainfall.
-Gathering and displaying real time data throughout the day we were able to show how weather patterns and the surroundings affected the space around us.
+At the Bluedot festival we monitored gasses e.g. carbon monoxide, ozone and nitrous oxides.
+We also measured particulate matter ranging from 1 micron to 10 microns.
+And we took weather measurements like humidity, pressure, temperature, wind speed and rainfall.
+By gathering and displaying real time data throughout the day we were able to show people how weather patterns and the surroundings affected the space around us.

-What really brought in the crowds at the festival was the prospective future of the van.
-This was the section where the public got a chance to interact with the equipment on the van, including thermal imaging cameras and virtual reality headsets.
+But what really brought in the crowds was their chance to interact with the equipment on the van.
+Thermal imaging cameras and virtual reality headsets were especially popular.

-In the future, the data obtained through thermal imaging and Lidar detection will be mapped onto Google maps (or similar applications) to obtain a virtual ‘real-time’ overview of an area.
-This can assist engineers, designers and city planners to make quick site surveys remotely and come up with solutions faster.
+In the future, the data obtained through thermal imaging and Lidar detection will be mapped onto Google maps.
+As a result we’ll have a virtual ‘real-time’ overview of an area.
+Then engineers, designers and city planners could all make quick site surveys remotely and come up with solutions faster.

-The main message we tried to get across was that we must design cities so that people can live in them easily, and do not have to travel far to get to work, or to the shops, or to green spaces.
+The main message we tried to get across at Bluedot is that we must design cities so that people can live in them easily.
+People should not have to travel far to get to work, shops, or green spaces.
 And we need to do it in a manner cares for the environment.
 In order to do this, we need to gather large scale city wide data.

-The Urban Flow Observatory will gather this data and make it public so that scientists and organisations can analyse, critique each other’s analyses, and come to a consensus of the issues affecting our surrounding – and hopefully solutions too.
+The Urban Flow Observatory will gather this data and make it public.
+Then scientists and organisations can analyse and critique each other’s analyses.
+Ideally, then they can come to a consensus about issues affecting our surrounding – and hopefully solutions too.